jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 A CBOR data item  ({{cbor-data-models}}) is encoded to or decoded from a byte string as described in this section.
 The encoding is summarized in {{jumptable}}.
+An encoder MUST produce only valid items.
+A decoder MUST NOT naively pass ill-formed items on to its application.
+It SHOULD report an error and either stop or replace the ill-formed item with a specific replacement item.

-The initial byte of each data item contains both information about the major type (the high-order 3 bits, described in {{majortypes}}) and additional information (the low-order 5 bits).
-When the value of the additional information is less than 24, it is directly used as a small unsigned integer.
-When it is 24 to 27, the additional bytes for a variable-length integer immediately follow; the values 24 to 27 of the additional information specify that its length is a 1-, 2-, 4-, or 8-byte unsigned integer, respectively.
-Additional information value 31 is used for indefinite-length items, described in {{indefinite}}.
+The initial byte of each encoded data item contains both information about the major type (the high-order 3 bits, described in
+{{majortypes}}) and additional information (the low-order 5 bits).
+For major types except for 7, the additional information's value describes how to load an unsigned integer:

+Less than 24:
+: The unsigned integer's value is the value of the additional information.

+24, 25, 26, or 27:
+: The unsigned integer's value is held in the following 1, 2, 4, or 8,
+  respectively, bytes, in network byte order.

+28, 29, 30:
-Additional information values 28 to 30 are reserved for future expansion.
+: These values are reserved for future expansion.
+In this version of CBOR, the encoded item is ill-formed.

-In all additional information values, the resulting integer is interpreted depending on the major type.
-It may represent the actual
+31:
+: If the major type is 0, 1, or 6, the encoded item is ill-formed.
+  Otherwise, the item's length is indefinite, as described in
+  {{indefinite}}.

-data: for example, in integer types, the resulting integer is used for the value itself.
-It may instead supply length information: for example, in byte strings it gives the length of the byte string data that follows.
+The meaning of this unsigned integer depends on the major type.
+For example, in major type 0, it is the value of the data item as a whole, while in byte strings it gives the length of the byte string data that follows.

+A composite encoded item (major types 2, 3, 4, 5, and 6) contains the
+next 0 or more encoded items, whose number and meanings depend on the parent item's type and unsigned integer.

+If the encoded byte string ends before the end of an item, that item is ill-formed.
+If the encoded byte string still has bytes remaining after the outermost encoded item is parsed, that outer item is ill-formed.

 A CBOR decoder implementation can be based on a jump table with all 256 defined values for the initial byte ({{jumptable}}).
 A decoder in